See no ATC. Hear No ATC. Speak no ATC.

 Your Question of the Week:

-When you think you know the answer to that question, go to ATCcommunication.com/answers.
-There you will find a complete answer to this week’s question along with a complete explanation of how that answer was derived.
+When you think you know the answer to that challenge, go to atccomunication.com/answers.
+There you will find a complete answer along with a full explanation of how that answer was derived.

 *doryphore (DOR-ee-for) — one who draws attention to the minor errors made by others, especially in a pestering manner.